COMMUNITY RESEARCH PROJECT DEVELOPMENT

 - Providing opportunities for area children and their families to be informed of available resources

-In 2009 after completing extensive research and community assessment, the JLF voted to dedicate the majority of its volunteer and financial resources to supporting efforts that address the issue of childhood mental health in our community.
+In 2009 after completing extensive research and community assessment, the JLF voted to dedicate the majority of its volunteer and financial resources to support efforts that address the issue of childhood mental health in our community.

 The Junior League of Fayetteville is seeking to partner with community organizations for which it can provide trained volunteers and funds in at least one of three ways: